Nenzyz/openapi3-to-mongose-typescript/README.md

 ## Models Generate

 The package read yaml file and generate:
-* 1 file with object json schema for all high level #/component/schema
+* one file with object json schema for all high level #/component/schema
-* 1 *index.ts* with connection to mongoose and exported all high level schema model
+* one file **index.ts** with connection to mongoose and exported all high level schema model
+*
+For developer security, the destination folder of the typescript files, if any, will be moved to a folder of the same name with a timestamp of when it was made. **Don't forget to commit any changes to your git repo before running these command**

 ## Example of Schemas generate by package for the file [api.yml](#example-yaml--apiyml-) above

 ### SystemOptions.model.ts
 ```typescript